 Awards may be granted to employees, directors and consultants of the Company and employees and consultants of any parent or subsidiary corporation of the Company.
 Incentive stock options may be granted only to employees who, as of the time of grant, are employees of the Company or any parent or subsidiary corporation of the Company.
-As of March 1, 2023, we had approximately 28 service providers (including 23 employees who are not directors, 2 employee directors, 3 non-employee directors and no consultants.
-While consultants are eligible to participate pursuant to the terms of the Amended and Restated 2013 Plan, the Company has not generally made equity grants to its consultants.
-As of March 1, 2023, the closing price of a share of our common stock on NYSE was \$1.74.
+As of March 31, 2024, we had approximately 31 service providers, including 22 employees who are not directors, 2 employee directors, 3 non-employee directors and 4 consultants.
+As of March 28, 2024, the last trading day in March 2024, the closing price of a share of our common stock on the New York Stock Exchange (the "NYSE") was \$6.34.